 Is trans* natural?

 The term „trans*“ refers to a whole variety of sex/gender identities – for example transsexual, transgender, genderfluid, non-binary people and other.
 It is considered an umbrella term for various people that do not fit the traditional sex/gender division, and the asterisk in trans* should indicate this variety, implying that there is more than just well-known categories like transsexuality.
 The term could be debated from many points of view, e.g. the question of sex (transsexuality) and gender (transgender) – meaning we first have to distinguish these two categories (sex as biologically determined and gender as socially shaped patterns of living/behaviour) to even be able to come up with the notion of transsexuality and transgender.
-This shows how the question whether “trans* is natural” is actually very complex – trans entails a very broad spectrum od individuals whose exceptionality might lie in biology (e.g. intersex people – people born with bodies that do not match the typical male/female dichotomy) but also culture (e.g. transgender people – people who have a gender identity that differs from sex assigned to them at their birth and who carry out the perennial question of how much is our gender identity actually determined by culture?)
+This shows how the question whether “trans* is natural” is actually very complex – trans entails a very broad spectrum od individuals whose exceptionality might lie in biology (e.g. intersex people – an umbrella term for people born with bodies that do not match the typical male/female dichotomy) but also culture (e.g. transgender people – people who have a gender identity that differs from sex assigned to them at their birth and who carry out the perennial question of how much is our gender identity actually determined by culture?)

 I will focus more on the biological side of this complex issue as to me biological determinism represents a strong argument for a phenomena to be regarded as “natural” (as Hird similarly notes: “…nature is often invoked in discussions of morality in so far as natural behaviours are considered to be morally superior.”)
 Feminist discourse is often afraid of essentialist explanations and its arguments are frequently based rather on a social-constructivist view which tries to contradict that some characteristics are pregiven by nature and unchangeable (which is a position that might be used to justify some form of oppression as also pregiven and emerging from the biological differences.)

 I would nevertheless like to take a similar position to what Hird introduces – I believe that nature is to be considered the best measure of “natural” (meaning “nonpathological, normal” – something that should be generally accepted and respected.)
 The problem here is, as Hird also discusses, the cultural interpretation of nature, by which I mean that all our knowledge about nature comes through some sort of observation, experimentation and subsequent analyzation.
-It is always us, people, who examine the nature to which we relate, which means some distortion and interpretation most likely occurs (even inadvertently).
+It is always us, people, who examine the nature to which we relate – of which we are! -, which means some distortion and interpretation most likely occurs (even inadvertently).
 This point of view is very close to Donna Haraway’s critique of “objective” science – a science that examines the world from “nowhere”, from a neutral standpoint, what she also calls “the god trick”.
-It is a position that is (“foolishly”, maybe we could say) presumed in predominant western scientific discourse and Haraway criticizes this belief.
+It is a position that is (arrogantly , maybe we could say) presumed in predominant western scientific discourse and Haraway criticizes this belief.
 However, Haraway’s point was not only to reveal how science is biased and cannot be objective, rather she wanted to bring the acknowledgment of variety of standpoints and their analysis.